chinlock/scikit-learn-classifers-demo/Readme.md

-# SCIKIT Learn Demo for GovTech Data Connect #2
+# SCIKIT Learn Demo

-## Method
+## Description

 The jupyter notebook demostrates the different classifiers in scikit learn.

 It uses the titanic dataset, and tries to build a predictor of who will survive.

+The demo is created partly for quick demo session @ Govtech Data Connect #2.

+Comments are welcomed.

-Please send comments to: chinlock@tp.edu.sg
+Please send comments to: chinlock@tp.edu.sg or lerlg@tp.edu.sg

 ## Dataset